Good till the last drop

 Discover the best of fall

 Start by finding lodging, then set aside some time to try our recommended fall activities.
 Or, maybe you'd prefer to create your own list?
 There really is so much to do!
-Maybe you want to slow things down and take a Tupper Lake beer tour — sampling some of the products on tap from our local breweries, or perhaps you're looking to sneak off for a relaxing fall bike ride along the multi-use recreation trail.
-Or maybe, just maybe, you simply want to escape it all and kick back in one of our 10 favorite places to do practically nothing — no worries, we've got you covered!
+Maybe you want to slow things down and discover Tupper Lake craft beer — sampling some of the products on tap from our local breweries, or perhaps you're looking to sneak off for a relaxing fall bike ride along the multi-use recreation trail — no worries, we've got you covered!